By Anthony Caruso III | Publisher

 Nearly 10 minutes into the fourth quarter, the Broncos lead 42-10.
 Manning is not expected to play again tonight, as the Broncos host the San Diego Chargers on Thursday Night Football in a few nights.

-The 42 points are the most points scored through three quarters against the 49ers over the past 4 seasons under head coach Jim Harbaugh.
+The 42 points are the most scored through three quarters against the 49ers over the past 4 seasons under head coach Jim Harbaugh.
 In fact, at the moment, Harbaugh’s worst loss with the team came on December 23rd, 2012 against the Seattle Seahawks at CenturyLink Field, when the 49ers lost 42-13.

 The two are also tied together in Indianapolis Colts history, as Harbaugh was the last quarterback in their franchise history to throw a touchdown before Manning arrived.
 Marvin Harrison, now retired, was lucky to catch Harbaugh’s last and Manning’s first.

-Manning has 33 career games with 4 touchdown passes in a game.
+The Broncos signal-caller has 33 career games with 4 touchdown passes in a game.
 Drew Brees, the quarterback of the New Orleans Saints, is second with 25.